-When it came to designing an orangery extension to expand and enhance the dining facilities for the luxury Stoberry House & Garden, just outside Wells in Somerset, David Salisbury was the sensible choice – highlighting our widespread experience of designing and installing orangeries for both domestic and commercial properties.
+When it came to designing an orangery extension to expand and enhance the dining facilities for the luxury Stoberry House & Garden, a luxury bed and breakfast / boutique hotel just outside Wells in Somerset, David Salisbury was the sensible choice – highlighting our widespread experience of designing and installing orangeries for both domestic and commercial properties.

 Different types of building extensions could have been considered but with views like these, overlooking Wells Cathedral and with Glastonbury Tor set further back in the distance, a glazed extension such an orangery or conservatory was the obvious option.